Funding opportunity

 All project expenditures are subject to the principles and directives governing the appropriate use of grant funds as outlined in the

 Continuation of CREATE funding beyond the first year of the six-year grant period is subject to the availability of funds.
-Continuation of CREATE funding for years four to six is dependent on the satisfactory performance of the initiative, which is assessed by NSERC through progress reports that are required from CREATE grantees.
-Refer to the Progress Reports section of the
+Continuation of CREATE funding for years four to six depends on the satisfactory performance of the initiative, which is assessed by NSERC through progress reports that are required from CREATE grantees.
+Progress reports should clearly and concisely demonstrate the following:

 The allowable expenses include the following:

-- CREATE stipends to postdoctoral fellows are normally limited to two years of support
+- CREATE stipends to postdoctoral researchers are normally limited to two years of support.

-- Persons paid from NSERC grants are not considered NSERC employees
+- Individuals paid from NSERC grants are not considered NSERC employees.

 Training program structure